 Distinct antibiotic pretreatments are associated with alternative community structures that are equally susceptible to initial C. difficile colonization, but differ in patterns of clearance.

 We have previously shown that when conventionally-reared SPF mice were pretreated with one of three different antibiotics (streptomycin, cefoperazone, and clindamycin; Table S1), each pretreatment was associated with altered patterns of C. difficile virulence factor expression (19).
-These antibiotics were chosen for not only the ability to to reduce C. difficile colonization resistance in a mouse model (18), but also for distinct and significant impacts on the structure and diversity of the cecal microbiota (Fig. 1A) (19).
+These antibiotics were chosen for not only the ability to reduce C. difficile colonization resistance in a mouse model (18), but also for distinct and significant impacts on the structure and diversity of the cecal microbiota (Fig. 1A) (19).
 In each antibiotic pretreatment, we observed equally high levels of C. difficile colonization on the day after infection, however, over the subsequent 9 days the amount of C. difficile in the feces of clindamycin-pretreated mice were the only mice to fall below the limit of detection, while mice receiving the other pretreatments remained highly colonized (p = 0.01; Fig. 1A).
 We hypothesized that this occurred in the clindamycin-pretreated mice because the perturbed intestinal community occupied niche space that overlapped with that of C. difficile.

 We chose to focus our remaining experiments on cecal samples collected 18 hours after infection to the assess behavior of C. difficile directly prior to the reduction in detectable C. difficile.
 This end point corresponded with a previous study where C. difficile reached maximum cecal vegetative cell load with few detectable spores (20).
 We also elected to examine cecal content because it was more likely to be a site of active bacterial metabolism compared to stool and would allow for an assessment of functional differences in the microbiota.
 At 18 hours after infection, we found that the communities remained highly differentiated from untreated controls as measured by 16S rRNA gene sequencing of the V4 region (Fig. 1B).
 The composition of streptomycin-pretreated communities was more variable between cages, but was generally enriched for members of the Bacteroidetes phylum.
 Cefoperazone and clindamycin-pretreated cecal communities were consistently dominated by members of the Lactobacillaceae and Enterobacteriaceae families, respectively.
 Despite variation in the community structures, there were no significant differences in the number of vegetative cells between any antibiotic-pretreatment group (Fig. 1C).
 All susceptible mice were colonized with ~1x108 vegetative colony forming units (CFU) per gram of cecal content and untreated mice maintained C. difficile colonization resistance.
-We have also previously demonstrated that both C. difficile spore production and toxin activity differ between these pretreatment regimes (19).
-As both processes have been linked to environmental concentrations of specific growth nutrients (21), these results suggested that despite high initial C. difficile colonization the microbiomes across pretreatments may vary in available nutrients or profiles of competitors for those niches.

 Multiple biological signatures in the bacterial community and metabolome differentiated cecal microbiomes that remained colonized by C. difficile from those that did not.